 Regulator: Federal Communications Commission (FCC)

 Description: Radio and wireless products sold in the US market must comply with relevant sections of the FCC rules such as FCC Part 15.247, based on the type of product.
 They must also be certified by either the FCC or a designated TCB (Telecommunication Certification Body).
+The test lab must be accredited by the FCC otherwise the reports will not be recognised.
+It is strongly recommended that you check the FCC accredited lab list to ensure that the test lab scope includes your required tests.

 - Relevant test reports shall be held by the supplier as evidence of compliance.